-The auditors of the fund, John Kay & Co. agreed with the directors and charged a fee of GH¢ 12,000 exclusive of NHIL, GET Fund, COVID 19 Levy and VAT.
+The auditors of the fund, John Kay & Co. agreed with the directors and charged a fee of GH¢ 10,000 exclusive of NHIL, GET Fund, COVID 19 Levy and VAT.

-APPROVAL OF THE FINANCIAL STATEMENTS
+APPROVAL OF FINANCIAL STATEMENTS

-The financial statements of InvestCorp Money Market Fund Plc as identified in the first paragraph, were approved by the Board of Directors on April 21st 2022 and signed on their behalf by:
+The financial statements of the fund as indicated above were approved by the board of directors on April 21st 2022 and are signed on its behalf by: